 The long-term outlook varies quite a bit.
 There may be times when your symptoms are not too bad and other times when they flare up and become worse.
 However, many people improve over time (over months and years rather than weeks) and some recover well.
 Children and younger people have a better rate of full recovery.
 Early diagnosis and treatment may lessen the impact of the illness.
 The important thing to remember is that this is not a progressive or life-threatening disease and that for many people full recovery is possible.

-The Associated New Zealand ME Society (ANZMES) has support groups around the country.
+The Associated NZ ME Society (ANZMES) has support groups around the country.

 What is ME (CFS)?
 The Associated NZ ME Society (ANZMES)

 - What is ME?
 The Associated NZ ME Society

 - Myalgic encephalomyelitis/chronic fatigue syndrome Patient Info, UK, 2016